samueljacobs98/novabook-api/README.md

 All logs are stored in the `logs` directory.
 The logs are rotated daily and kept for 14 days.
 The log files are named in the format `app-YYYY-MM-DD.log`.

-All requests have a unique request ID which is logged with all corresponding logs that can be used to track a request through the system.
+Every request is assigned a unique request ID, which is logged with all related events to enable traceability through the system.

 ### Database

 - PostgreSQL - for the database - selected for its reliability and performance which is crucial for handling financial transactions
 - Prisma - for ORM and database migrations - selected for its type safety and ease of use

-Rather than operating on data in the database when amendments are provided, these amendments are stored.
-This ensures that the original data is preserved and can be audited.
-This creates some run-time overhead, but it is worth it for the added safety and reliability.
+Rather than mutating existing data, amendments are stored as new entries.
+This ensures that original data is preserved and auditable.
+While this adds some runtime overhead, it significantly enhances safety and traceability.

-When running the `local` setup, the database is automatically created and seeded with test data.
+When running the local setup, the database is automatically created and seeded with test data.

 ### Containerization and Deployment

 - Docker - for containerization
-- Docker Compose - for container orchestration
+- Docker Compose - for orchestration
-- Shell scripts - for deployment automation
+- Shell scripts - for environment setup and deployment automation
 - Makefile - for task automation
 - nvm - for managing Node.js versions

-By combining Docker, Docker Compose, Shell scripts, Makefile, and nvm, we can create a powerful and flexible development and deployment environment.
-This allows us to easily manage dependencies, automate tasks, and ensure that our application runs consistently across different environments.
-It should be noted that even in 'deployed' environments (i.e. any non-local environment), the database is still running in a Docker container.
-However, in a real scenario, the database would be hosted on a separate server or service (e.g. AWS RDS, Azure SQL Database, etc.) for better performance and reliability.
+By combining Docker, Docker Compose, shell scripts, a Makefile, and nvm, we provide a consistent and portable development environment.
+Note: even in deployed environments (e.g., development, staging, production), the database runs inside a Docker container for simplicity.
+In a real-world deployment, the database would be hosted externally (e.g., AWS RDS, Azure Database) for better scalability and performance.

 ### Testing

-- Jest - for unit and integration testing
+- Jest - for unit testing
-- Supertest - for testing HTTP requests
+- Supertest - for e2e testing HTTP requests

 ### CI/CD

 - GitHub Actions - for continuous integration and deployment

 GitHub Actions is used to automatically run tests whenever code is pushed to the repository.
 This ensures that the code is always tested and ready for deployment.
-The Action used checks all unit and integration tests pass, tests the build, and checks for linting errors.
+The Action used checks all unit and e2e tests pass, tests the build, and checks for linting errors.

 ### Documentation